peterjnz/ecot/faq.md

 Q: Has this been established as a sales/marketing/commercial funnel?

 A: Emphatically no. This is a by-the-community for-the-community, by-OT for-OT initiative.

+- This is made clear in the code of conduct ([EN](../main/README.md#code-of-conduct) and [FR-CA](../main/README.md#code-de-conduite))
-Sales/marketing/commercial presenters are explicitly prohibited per the speaker guidelines (available in [EN](../main/speaker/guidelines_EN.md) and [FR-CA](../main/speaker/guidelines_FR_CA.md))
+- Sales/marketing/commercial presenters are explicitly prohibited per the speaker guidelines (available in [EN](../main/speaker/guidelines_EN.md) and [FR-CA](../main/speaker/guidelines_FR_CA.md))
-Technology and service providers are welcome to attend and learn.
-Presenters from these types of organizations will be scrutinized to ensure presentations align with the group's values and code of conduct
+- Technology and service providers are welcome to attend and learn.
+- Presenters from these types of organizations will be scrutinized to ensure presentations align with the group's values and code of conduct.

+This is also communicated on sign up with the following Privacy Statement

+_Information collected through this form is used solely to administer membership and communications for the Eastern Canada ICS/OT Cyber Security Group.
+Your data will not be shared, sold, or used for commercial purposes.
+Access is restricted to group organizers and handled in accordance with applicable Canadian privacy laws._

 ## Overlaps